mmaxirod8/Kali-Linux-on-Android-with-Raspberry-Pi/README.md

     * `vncserver` *(We run the VNC service on the Raspberry Pi)*

 - Next, we downloaded `VNC`, which allows us to use our Android device as a monitor for the Raspberry Pi.
-    * To do this, we just need to enter the application on our device, register with an account, then tap on the `+` symbol, and enter any name and the IP address of our Raspberry Pi with a `:1` at the end, that is, (in my case of wifi network) `XX.XX.XXX.XX:1`.
+    * To do this, we just need to enter the application on our device, register with an account, then tap on the `+` symbol, and enter any name and the IP address of our Raspberry Pi with a `:1` at the end.
+The format is (in my case of my mobile data as my wifi network) `XX.XX.XXX.XX:1`.

 - And that's it! ✅ Now we can see our Raspberry Pi with Kali Linux as a computer on our Android device.